s0lst1c3/allthecookies/README.md

  - guarded redirect - redirects users to cookie stealer, then quickly redirects them back to target
  - ajax - silently steals cookies in the background using AJAX

+## Usage

-To use ALLTHECOOKIES, just execute run.sh and follow the prompts.
+To use ALLTHECOOKIES, just execute run.sh:

+	./run.sh

 ## Installation